 - Some ways to help children talk about grief

 Unit 8: Career and Vocational Counselling

-- Recognise the talents of children and youth.
+- Recognising the talents of children and youths

-- An ABC Awards Level 2 is roughly equivalent to a Level 4 on the Irish National Framework of Qualifications, but is not an award on the Irish National Framework of Qualifications.
+- A QLS award at level 2 is roughly equivalent to a Level 4 on the Irish National Framework of Qualifications.